-In order to fully evaluate requests for accommodations or auxiliary aids and to determine eligibility for services, Student Accessibility Services must have recent documentation (within three years) of your disability.
+In order to fully evaluate requests for accommodations or auxiliary aids and to determine eligibility for services, the Center for Student Success must have recent documentation (within three years) of the disability.
 The documentation should include an evaluation by an appropriate professional that makes evident the current impact of the disability as it relates to the accommodation(s) requested.

-The general guidelines listed below are developed to assist you in working with your treating/diagnosing professional(s) to prepare the information needed to evaluate your request(s).
-If, after reading these guidelines, you have any questions, feel free to call the office at 330.471.8496.
+The general guidelines listed below are developed to assist the student in working with treating/diagnosing professional(s) to prepare the information needed to evaluate the student's request(s).
+If, after reading these guidelines, there are any questions, feel free to call the office at 330-471-8496.

 1. Current functional impact of the condition(s)

-The current relevant functional impacts on physical (mobility, dexterity, endurance, etc.), perceptual, cognitive (attention, distractibility, communication, etc), and behavioral abilities should be described as a clinical narrative and/or through the provision of specific results from the diagnostic procedures and assessments.
+The current relevant functional impacts on physical (mobility, dexterity, endurance, etc.), perceptual, cognitive (attention, easily distracted, communication, etc), and behavioral abilities should be described as a clinical narrative and/or through the provision of specific results from the diagnostic procedures and assessments.

 2. Treatments, medications, accommodations/auxiliary aids, services currently prescribed or in use

 Provide a description of treatments, medications, accommodations/auxiliary aids and/or services currently in use and their estimated effectiveness in minimizing the impact of the condition(s).
 Include any significant side effects that may impact physical, perceptual, behavioral or cognitive performance.
-If you feel that any additional accommodations/auxiliary aids are warranted, please list them along with a clear rationale and related functional limitations.
+If the student feels any additional accommodations/auxiliary aids are warranted, please list them along with a clear rationale and related functional limitations.
 Any accommodations or auxiliary aids will be taken into consideration, but not automatically implemented.

 3. The expected progression or stability of disability over time